placeholder image

 Primary Instructor - Fall 2020 / Spring 2021 / Spring 2022 / Fall 2022 / Spring 2024

 Designed to refine expository and argumentative writing in Spanish, this course will center around four main areas of study: culture, linguistics, sociopolitical and economic reality, and literature and criticism.
 A multi-draft process-based approach will guide the writing and revision of essays.
-Additionally, there will be a focus on grammar and lexical issues most challenging for students at the third-year level.
+Additionally, there will be a focus on grammar and lexical issues that are the most challenging for students at the third-year level.

 • SPAN 3100 - Literary and Cultural Analysis in Spanish